klomena/klomena-intelligent-automation/README.md

-# klomena-intelligent-automation
-Intelligent automation for family celebrations.
+# Klomena – Intelligent Automation for Family Celebrations

+Klomena is building an intelligent automation platform that helps parents plan kids’ birthdays and family celebrations effortlessly.

+## Build Prompt
+See `cursor_prompt.md` for full build instructions.